gitlabhq/gitlab-runner/README.md

 ![Build Status](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/badges/master/build.svg)

+## Runner and GitLab CE/EE compatibility

+GitLab Runner >= 9.0 requires GitLab's API v4 endpoints, which were introduced in GitLab CE/EE 9.0.

+Because of this **Runner >= 9.0 requires GitLab CE/EE >= 9.0 and will not work
+with older GitLab versions**.

+Old API used by Runner will be still present in GitLab >= versions until August 2017.
+Until then we will also support the v1.11.x version of Runner.

+> This means that if you want to have a newer version of GitLab CE/EE but for some reason you don't want to install newer version of Runner, 1.11.x will be still maintained and will be working with GitLab CE/EE until August 2017.
+It may not support some new features, but any bugs or security violations will be handled as for the stable version.

 ## Release process

 The description of release process of GitLab Runner project can be found in the [release documentation](docs/release_process/README.md).